A lot of businesses that approach us, especially those looking for clocking-in systems, ask if we have a timesheet app.

 Web applications also don’t use up space on your phone or tablet or require any access to storage on your device either.

-So if you’re looking for easy-to-use time tracking software for a small business, that will work with whatever ranges of smartphone or mobile Operating Systems your team use, then the HRLocker web application is the best solution for rolling out a timesheet app and desktop deployment in one fell swoop.
+So if you’re looking for easy-to-use time tracking software for a small business, that will work with whatever ranges of a smartphone or mobile Operating Systems your team use, then the HRLocker web application is the best solution for rolling out a timesheet app and desktop deployment in one fell swoop.

 Regarding how much data each type of app uses, there’s very little difference.